pharaofranz/ftsky_school_vlbi_2025/index.md

 We prepared both docker and apptainer containers for your convencience.
 They contain all the software that you'll need.

-<span style="color:red"> **Please make sure to have either of them on your laptop before
+<span style="color:red"> **Please make sure to have one of them on your laptop before
 the tutorial.** </span>

 ### Docker